hplgit/fdm-book/README.do.txt

 under `doc/pub` for publication in the gh-pages branch.

-Development takes place in the master branch, and the gh-pages branch is always merge with master.
+Development takes place in the master branch, and the gh-pages branch is always merged and in sync with master.